Skip to main content

 <sl-input label="Disabled input" disabled></sl-input>

-sl-input label="Disabled input" disabled="true"
+label="Disabled input"

 import SlInput from '@teamshares/shoelace/dist/react/input';